Iodine is a critical and required nutrient for proper thyroid function.

-Is using Iodine safe with Hypothyroidism & Hashimoto's?
+Is using Iodine safe for Hypothyroidism & Hashimoto’s?

 When it comes to supplements that have the potential to help you turn the corner I put Iodine up there at the top (along with B12 shots and some adrenal supplements).

-Iodine was a very important part of my healing process and my journey back to health, and I've also experienced some impressive results when using it in patients.
+Iodine was a very important part of my healing process and my journey back to health, and I’ve also experienced some impressive results when using it on patients.